 How did they handle trying times?
 Learn from them.
 You can change the pattern to a more positive one once you become a detective and ask about their stories.

-Think before you eat or drink just to gain comfort.
-Sometimes the best comfort is a piece of fruit rather than a martini or glass of wine.
+In the same vein, decide if you would be better off with a piece of fruit instead of a glass of wine.
 Indulge if you must in the mashed potatoes or macaroni or pasta that remind you of easier childhood times.

 However, make sure you drink water, and again, from childhood, eat your veggies.

-In this virtual world where social distancing is a way of being responsible please find someone you can email or call (hearing someone’s voice can be super comforting) and just say two things, ask how they are and then ask how you can be of help.
+In this virtual world where social distancing is a way of being responsible, please find someone you can email or call (hearing someone’s voice can be super comforting) and say two things, ask how they are, and ask how you can be of help.

 Doing for others is a way of feeling good about you too.

-There is a quote attributed to Eleanor Roosevelt that sums up what you, as a leader need to remember today and tomorrow and then the next day “Women (all people) are like tea bags.
+A quote attributed to Eleanor Roosevelt sums up what you, as a leader, need to remember today and tomorrow and then the next day “Women (all people) are like teabags.
 You can’t tell how strong they are until they are in hot water.”

-This is a time to think about how you and you and you, all of us begin to understand that “we’re all in it together and no one wins unless we all do.”
+To sum up, this is a time to think about how you and you and you, all of us begin to understand that “we’re all in it together, and no one wins unless we all do.”

 We are hopefully finally moving from a ‘me” to a “we” world that is just now coming into focus.
 Let’s all do our part and not let fear freeze us.